To download files or directories, use --restore. Here are a few examples:

 SpiderOakONE --restore=/path/to/foobar.txt --output=/path/to/where/you/want restores the most recent version of foobar.txt to the specified directory.
 This and the previous example use files but they also work for restoring a directory.

 You will notice that it does not by default restore files or directories to where they came from.
-This is to protect users from accidentally overwriting things, but the second example shows how to specify where you want the file or directory to go.
+This is to protect users from accidentally overwriting things, but the second example shows how to use --output to specify where you want the file or directory to go.

 Empty backed up directories are not restored.
 This is a known issue that we will be addressing.

 The option --restore downloads the most recent version of a file or directory.
-To restore a historical version, use --point-in-time.
+To restore a prior version, use --point-in-time instead.

 Only one file or directory may be restored at a time.
-This causes users trying to restore lots of files using --restore and a script to get locked out of our servers with a "reconnecting too fast" error if the script make more than 150 connection attempts in an hour.
-This behavior will be improved, but in the meantime it is wise to throttle any script that repeatedly calls --restore.
+This causes users trying to restore lots of files using --restore and a script to lock themselves out of our servers with a "reconnecting too fast" error if the script make more than 150 connection attempts in an hour.
+For that reason, throttle any script that repeatedly calls --restore.